ub-library/combined-log-to-json/README.md

 A simple script to convert web server logs from the combined log format (NCSA Common log format extended with referer and user-agent) into JSON.

-Primarily useful to enable filtering and inspecting logs using `jq` or a similar tool, instead of operating on the plain text data with e.g.
+Primarily useful to enable filtering and inspection of logs using `jq` or a similar tool, instead of operating on the plain text data with e.g.
 `grep` or `awk`.

 ## Usage